ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 });
 ```

+2. Client owned, unshareable connection pool
-2. If you define the `poolOptions` field inline, an unshareable connection pool will be created.
+If you define the `poolOptions` field inline, an unshareable connection pool will be created.

 ```ballerina
 h2:Client testDB = new({